Short Answer

 Contract Snapshot

-This market resolves to Yes if Apple Inc. releases the baseline iPhone 18 model to the public before January 1, 2027, with releases of alternative models (e.g., Pro, Pro Max) explicitly excluded from consideration.
-If the baseline iPhone 18 is not released by this date, the market resolves to No. The market opened on December 30, 2025, and will close by December 31, 2026, at 11:59 PM EST if the event has not occurred, with the outcome verified from Apple Inc. or its authorized retailers and distributors.
+This market resolves to Yes if Apple Inc. releases the baseline iPhone 18 model to the public before January 1, 2027.
+Releases of alternative models, such as the iPhone 18 Pro or Pro Max, will not be considered.
+If the baseline iPhone 18 is not released by this date, the market resolves to No, with the market opening on December 30, 2025, and closing by December 31, 2026, if the event has not occurred.

 Available Contracts